 As you’re carrying out your hiring process, you should also be building the onboarding and systems needed to work well with freelancers.
 Remember, you’re expanding your business by bringing new people on board, so it makes sense to upgrade the systems to accommodate the expansion and to create a manual to ensure that new hires integrate seamlessly into your business.

 We recommend using project management software like Asana.
 It’s what we use with our 20-person agency at TurnKey Product Management.
 Asana is a work management platform that helps people to manage tasks and improve their productivity effectively.

-With Asana, you can create and schedule tasks for yourself and the freelancers you hire.
+With Asana, you can create and plan tasks for yourself and the freelancers you hire.
 They can share tasks among themselves or send tasks to you.
-You can also create recurring tasks so that you can easily schedule work for everyone.
+You can also create recurring tasks so that you can easily organize work for everyone.
 This gives your business structure and creates a system that makes it more valuable.